-- treat computer equipment with care.
-Do not take food and drink into computer areas - school computer equipment is primarily for student education and staff professional activity.
+- Treat computer equipment with care.
+Do not take food and drink into computer areas. - School computer equipment is primarily for student education and staff professional activity.
 It must not be used for private purposes.
-Use for personal financial gain, gambling, political purposes or advertising is forbidden you will be held responsible for anything done on a computer logged on with your username; log out when you finish.
-Do not tell other people your password.
-If you suspect that someone knows your password, change it and tell the help desk / form tutor / head of year
+Use for personal financial gain, gambling, political purposes or advertising is forbidden.